 ROI and Marketing: a difficult conversation?

-To speak directly with one of our marketing strategists, call 01625 682110 for a no obligation initial consultation.
+To speak directly with a marketing consultant, call 01625 682110 now.

 Money well spent: calculating your marketing return

 Marketing ROI is also known as MROI and is not to be confused with ROMI.
 Wikipedia says return on marketing investment is “the contribution to profit attributable to marketing (net of marketing spending), divided by the marketing ‘invested’ or risked”.
 This requires estimation of the incremental sales attributed to marketing and associated contribution or margin.

 The journal of Applied Marketing Analytics recommends marketers clearly define what they are measuring.
 Specifically, due to differing calculation methods, scope breadth and where measuring on the response curve.
 They define MROI as “the financial value attributable to a specific set of marketing initiatives (net of marketing spend), divided by the marketing ‘invested’ or risked for that set of initiatives.”

 Readers of why marketing and finance should be BFF, will know that inability to measure MROI can hinder marketing.
 It could lead to budget cuts or frustrate owners who want to know their money is well spent.

 Many marketing teams spend money on paid search and with good reason.
 The headline inbound marketing statistic is $1 spent on Google AdWords yields $2 revenue (the American Economic Association) .
 There are examples of up to 13.11x the money ‘risked’ but that is the exception.
 Some would define $2 revenue for $1 spent as an ROI of 100% (the value of the initiative net of marketing spend divided by the spend).
 Others would question the contribution on the $2 revenue and it paints a different picture.